pseudonoma/luria/README.md

 ```

 The first two sheets of the template are usage guides.
 Once you’ve read
 them, you can begin recording your data on the empty sheets.
-These are
+These
-named “Replicate 1” and “Replicate 2”, but you can rename them as you
+sheets are named “Replicate 1” and “Replicate 2”, but you can rename
-please (e.g. to the date of the experiments), copying the format to
+them as you please (e.g. to the date of the experiments), copying the
-additional sheets as needed.
+format to additional sheets as needed.

 ## Use